 - Only use your points for non-peak awards.
 Let’s say you want to fly American Airlines from LA to New York and the ticket is $400 round trip.
 You check the frequent flyer availability and all of the award saver tickets are gone.
 The anytime awards are between 30k to 65k each way for a coach ticket.
 You are much better off paying for that ticket and not using miles.
 On the other hand, if you can get the 12,500K each way saver tickets, it’s worth it.

 Finding cheap flights is something you can get really good at if you invest some time learning how to do it.
-While you’re learning the ropes, try out Fare Drop for free and see if you find an awesome deal.
+Here are the best travel credit card offers right now.